 Will my Acrobat highlights and comments open in Ncored?

 Yes.
-Standard PDF annotation objects (highlights, sticky notes, callouts, text comments, freehand markup) render identically.
+Standard PDF annotation objects (highlights, comments, text annotations, freehand markup) render identically.
 Acrobat's custom JavaScript actions inside PDFs are not executed.

 What about Adobe Document Cloud and shared review workflows?